Alight is the newest CD by Lois Bliss Herbine

 and for listening on Spotify and Apple Music

 Alight features the premiere recordings of Amanda Harberg’s Prayer for flute and piano, and Daniel Dorff's Tweet! for solo piccolo.
-It finishes with my signature encore, Massenet’s Meditation from Thais for piccolo and piano.
+It finishes with my signature encore, Massenet’s Meditation from Thais performed on the piccolo with Amanda Harberg at the piano.

 My video story behind the recording